hawqffm/HawqD2F/README.md

 4. Afterwards, use `docker exec -it centos7-namenode bash` to enter the bash environment of your newly created virtual machine

-The next few things left are installing Hive, D2F-Bench and Hawq:

 Option 2: Installing the depencies yourself

 Just install the depencies listed here https://cwiki.apache.org/confluence/display/HAWQ/Build+and+Install under "Compile Depencies"
 If you are using CentOS 7.X you can use the yum install option.

 Installing Hive:
 1. Follow either the instructions on the Hive-homepage to install through the command line (https://cwiki.apache.org/confluence/display/Hive/GettingStarted), or just download from http://www.us.apache.org/dist/hive/stable/ the newest stable release to your host-system and copy it into your virtual machine with `docker cp [OPTIONS] SRC_PATH | - CONTAINER:DEST_PATH`